erasmus-without-paper/ewp-specs-api-echo/README.md

 ----------

-The last requirement is to publish the URL of your Echo API implementation in your Manifest file (as described in the `apis-implemented/echo/url` element), so that other developers (and, possibly, continuous integration scripts) may discover and test it.
+The last requirement is to publish the URL of your Echo API implementation in your Manifest file, so that other developers (and, possibly, continuous integration scripts) may discover and test it.

+The format of the manifest file entry is described in the [manifest-entry.xsd] (manifest-entry.xsd) file.
+You will need to use a proper `xmlns` when you are including it in your manifest file.

 [registry-spec]: https://github.com/erasmus-without-paper/ewp-specs-api-registry/blob/master/README.md